hopechong/alluxio/docs/en/cloud/Google-Dataproc.md

 ### Customization

-The Alluxio deployment on Google Dataproc can customized for more complex scenarios by passing additional metadata labels to the `gcloud clusters create` command.
+The Alluxio deployment on Google Dataproc can be customized for more complex scenarios by passing additional metadata labels to the `gcloud clusters create` command.
 {% accordion download %}
   {% collapsible Enable Active Sync on HDFS Paths %}